MicrosoftDocs/architecture-center/docs/reference-architectures/data/enterprise-bi-adf.md

 ### Run the data warehouse scripts

-1. In the Azure Portal, navigate to the on-premises VM, which is named `sql-vm1`.
+1. In the [Azure Portal](https://portal.azure.com/), find the on-premises VM, which is named `sql-vm1`.

-2. Use Remote Desktop to connect to the VM.
+2. Click **Connect** and use Remote Desktop to connect to the VM.

-3. From your Remote Desktop session, open a command prompt and run the following command.
+3. From your Remote Desktop session, open a command prompt and run the following commands.

     ```
     cd C:\SampleDataFiles\reference-architectures\data\enterprise_bi_sqldw_advanced\azure\sqldw_scripts